txt/ase19/docs/review3.md

 - The above code shows the cliff's Delta effect size test for checking if one list of numbers is different to another
   - Explain this code.
 - Explain: "Cliff's Delta  is a non-parametric test"
+- What is the computational complexity of the above cliff's Delta code?
+How might that complexity be reduced?

 Scott-Knott: